Stacked glass payment cards with a denar symbol, glowing sun emblem, and Macedonian flag

 Card acceptance in North Macedonia has expanded significantly.
 Contactless Visa/Mastercard works at major retailers in Skopje (Vero supermarket chain, Tinex, Kam Market, Skopje City Mall, GTC, Capitol Mall), Ohrid (lakefront tourist zone), and Bitola (Magnolia center).
 Apple Pay and Google Pay are supported through international card issuers.
 Local banks have rolled out contactless terminals at an accelerating pace.

-Cash remains dominant in traditional markets (Bit Pazar in Skopje - the largest open-air market in the Balkans, Old Bazaar), smaller shops, taxis (except through InDriver app), and rural areas.
+Cash remains dominant in traditional markets (Bit Pazar in Skopje, the largest open-air market in the Balkans, plus Old Bazaar), smaller shops, taxis (except through InDriver app), and rural areas.
 The MKD/EUR peg means some tourist businesses informally accept EUR cash.
 CaSys (Makedonski e-Platenija) handles domestic electronic payments.
 Mobile banking adoption is growing through mBanking apps from Komercijalna Banka, Stopanska Banka, and NLB Tutunska.

 Supported Exchanges & Wallets in North Macedonia